raidsb/python/README.md

 # python

+# importing libraries
+[1] can write the importing statements this way: from library import lib1, lib2 or this way from library import (lib1, lib2) # the parentheses are used for grouping for better readiblity but optional.

 # String
 [1] single quotes vs double quotes: double quotes support string interpolation/formating with f or format function.
 - single quote takes the string as literal